 A Planting Schedule Sheet Done For You…

 I want to make my Google Sheet available for you!
 Click HERE to make a copy of it to your Drive account.
 I left my dates in there so that you’d be able to use them as a guide or maybe you are my neighbor and can use my planting schedule altogether (I garden in zone 7b).

-If for some reason the link above doesn’t work please let me know in the comments below so I can try to fix it.
+If for some reason the link above doesn’t work please let me know in the comments below so I can fix it.
 Once you click the link it should prompt you to make a copy of the table to your Drive account.
-You can then edit it and personalize it.
+You can then edit and personalize it.

 What to Know Before You Start Working on Your Schedule…

 There are a few things that you need to know before you start working on putting a schedule together.
-We went over those things in How to Plan a Vegetable Garden in 7 Simple Steps.
+We went over those things in my post How to Plan a Vegetable Garden in 7 Simple Steps.
 You are welcome to read that post to get a better understanding, I’ll just go over them briefly here…

 Last frost date – you should know the last frost date for your growing zone.
 The last frost date is the last date that your area is likely to experience freezing temperatures.
 It gives us a good idea of when it’s safe to plant outdoors.

 To find your last frost date just Google “last frost date (your town and state).”
 Or you can also use your county name.
 Most of the time the first search results will be from the local University or Cooperative Extension.
 You can also insert your zip code into this tool and find your first and last frost date.